Pepperstone vs Markets.com Comparison

 How do Pepperstone and Markets.com differ in terms of minimum deposit?
 What about average spreads and funding options?

 Pepperstone requires a minimum deposit of $200, while Markets.com requires a minimum deposit of $100.
-From our testing we found Pepperstone offers spreads of 0.77 (September 2022), while Markets.com offers spreads of 1.9 (as of Oct 2019).
+From our testing we found Pepperstone offers spreads of 0.77, while Markets.com offers spreads of 1.9.
 Pepperstone supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for popular funding options, where Markets.com supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw).

-Which brokers offers more tradeable asset classes, Pepperstone or Markets.com?
+Which broker offers more tradeable asset classes, Pepperstone or Markets.com?